IBM-Bluemix-Docs/natural-language-classifier/faq.md

 {: #faq-delete}
 {: faq}

 Training data is stored with the classifier.
-To delete training data, delete the classifier that has the data by using the [Delete classifier method](/apidocs/natural-language-classifier#deleteclassifier).
+To delete training data, delete the classifier that has the data by using the **Delete classifier** method in the [API reference](https://{DomainName}/apidocs/natural-language-classifier#deleteclassifier){: external}.

 ## How do I recover from an Entitlement error when adding a classifier?